cschech/CBSD/README.md

 Mistakes have been made (e.g. the known backdoor in TrueCrypt).

-Hybrid systems are not enough, for the same reason untrusted systems are, lacking a clean-room kernel implementation.
+Hybrid systems are not enough, for the same reason untrusted systems are, lacking a clean-room kernel implementation, and with lack of a trusted compiler.
+The userland is pure C code, for the most part, and should be now and forever.

 # Summary